lofirepo/ocaml-fsq/README.md

 # FSQ: Functional Fixed-size Search Queues

-FSQ is an OCaml implementation of functional fixed-size search queues.
+FSQ is an OCaml implementation of functional fixed-size search queues, where old elements get popped from the queue when pushing to a queue that reached its maximum size.

-It is based on [Priority Search Queues](https://github.com/pqwy/psq).
+This implementation is based on [Priority Search Queues](https://github.com/pqwy/psq).

 FSQ is distributed under the MPL-2.0 license.